Integrat-edCircuit/qelectrotech-doc/source/users/folio/title_block/title_block_editor/edition/cells_value.rst

     8. Press **Edit** button from text field and the cell value PopUP window will be displayed.
     9. Press the button **Add a line** to add a new row in the cell value table.
     10. Define the 2 letter code that identifies the language from the text at **Language** column.
-Defining only one languaje is enough for default variables.
+Defining only one language is enough for default variables.
     11. Define the variable at **Text** column.
 A variable is defined as ``%{variable-name}``.
 The default variables can be copied to clipboard at the right bottom Combo Box and pasted (``Ctrl + c``) in **Text** column cell.

         .. figure:: ../../../../images/qet_title_block_editor_cell_prop_variable.png